William Darell (British Army officer): Freemasonry

 Darell was a prominent and senior Freemason of his generation.
 He was initiated in the Studholme Lodge No 1591 on 24 March 1899, aged 21.
 He was passed to the second degree in the same lodge on 26 May 1899, and raised to the third degree in Argonauts Lodge No 2243 on 20 October 1899.
 Very unusually, just a month after his raising he became a founder member of the Lodge of Assistance No 2773, becoming the Worshipful Master of that lodge in 1905.

 Darell went on to join a large number of other lodges, many of them of prominent position within English Freemasonry, including: the Royal Somerset House & Inverness Lodge No 4, one of the founding lodges of the world's first Grand Lodge in 1717; Foxhunters Lodge; Old Etonian Lodge; Household Brigade Lodge; Bard of Avon Lodge; and Royal Alpha Lodge, membership of which is at the personal invitation of the Grand Master.

 In 1937 he was appointed Assistant Grand Master (the third most senior position) in the United Grand Lodge of England, also serving from 1942 as Provincial Grand Master for Warwickshire.
 He also held senior positions in most of the additional Masonic bodies.

 Personal life

-Darell married Eva Jeffie Bainbridge, daughter of Emerson Muschamp Bainbridge, MP for Gainsborough.
-Their son William Oswald Darell succeeded to the baronetcy.
+On 26 October 1907 at St George's, Hanover Square, Darell married Eva Jeffie Bainbridge, a daughter of Emerson Muschamp Bainbridge, MP for Gainsborough.
+Together, they were the parents of: